 Institutional Activity and Proposal Preparation by Research Faculty Supported 100% by Sponsored Funds

-The University is committed to supporting faculty research endeavors.
+The University of Nevada, Reno (University) is committed to supporting faculty research endeavors.
 A significant aspect of that support is to ensure the University is compliant with sponsor requirements.
 The University is required to make certain that sponsors are appropriately charged for work benefitting the scope of work funded by the sponsor.
 Since salary and the associated fringe costs generally make up the bulk of a project budget, sponsors are increasingly concerned about the allocability of those charges.
 Due to its payroll structure, faculty, staff and graduate assistants at the University are required to confirm that the payroll transactions associated with their paychecks are appropriate in relation to the effort expended on the accounts charged at the end of a specific time period.
-Employees confirm that the payroll distribution (as dictated on the Payroll Action Form) reflects a reasonable estimate of their effort on all institutional activities in the Effort Reporting System.
+Employees confirm that the payroll distribution (as dictated on the Payroll Costing Allocation) reflects a reasonable estimate of their effort on all institutional activities in Workday.

 Institutional Activities Not Directly Related to Sponsored Projects